Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 4. Note that other directives can be passed into this directive; for example, we can use *\*ngIf* to show something conditionally.

-5. **Note**: The content is different from the view, so, for example, we have different lifecycle hooks for AfterViewInit, AfterContentInit, *etc*.
+5. **Note**: The content is different from the view; so, for example, we have different lifecycle hooks for *AfterViewInit*, *AfterContentInit*, *etc*.
 Just like we have a *@ViewChild* decorator to have direct access to a child element in a template, we also have a **@ContentChild** decorator to give a component direct access to the content within an \<ng-content> tag.
 The type will also be *ElementRef* and we can access the *nativeElement* from it.

 ### C. Building a Custom Attribute Directive